Train smarter for strength, endurance and race-day readiness

 Ready to train smarter?

-You've just calculated your HYROX race strategy and identified your key performance areas.
+You have just calculated your HYROX race strategy and identified your key performance areas.
 Now it's time to turn those insights into results.
-With the app, you can access structured HYROX training programs designed to improve your weakest stations, optimize your transitions, and build the endurance needed to execute your race plan perfectly.
+With the app, you get access to structured HYROX training programs designed to improve your weakest stations, optimize your transitions, and build the endurance needed to execute your race plan perfectly.